TrevorPawlewicz/DSCI-511-Course-Project/README.md

 ---
 #### Building the Dataset:
 > 1. Register for an API key (musixmatch)
-> 2. Setup Imports and API Authentication (musixmatch)
-> 3. Retrieve song list from URL with parameters for a data query (genius)
+> 2. Retrieve song list and genre metadata from API (musixmatch)
-> 4. Scrape Lyric Data with Beautiful Soup (genius)
+> 3. Scrape Lyric Data with Beautiful Soup (genius)
-> 5. Collect and Merge Data
+> 4. Collect and Merge Data
-> 6. Process Data
+> 5. Process Data
-> 7. Remove Stop Words
+> 6. Remove Stop Words
-> 8. Output the Dataset
+> 7. Output the Dataset

 ---
 #### Preprocessing Our Data: